romene/Naturaily-netlify/_portfolio/lvcloud.md

 comment-brand: CEO Firefield
 comment-logo: /assets/images/firefield.png
 comment-text: Firefield had the good fortune of getting introduced to Marcin and the Naturaily team at the end of 2015.
 Since then a number of their resources have helped us to bring our clients’ products and visions to life.
 The members of the Naturaily team combine a level of professionalism, experience, and collaboration that is hard to find in today’s technology landscape.
 We would recommended them and their partnership-driven commitment to anyone.
-slide-left: LVCloud
+slide-left: Snipsl
-slide-left-logo: /assets/images/LVCloud.png
+slide-left-logo: /assets/images/snipsl.png
-slide-left-link: /project/lvcloud
+slide-left-link: /project/snipsl
-slide-right: Collectivity
+slide-right: Zapnito
-slide-right-logo: /assets/images/collectivity.png
+slide-right-logo: /assets/images/zapnito.png
-slide-right-link: /project/thecollectivity
+slide-right-link: /project/zapnito
-image-one: /assets/images/zapnito-screen-1.png
+image-one:
-image-two: /assets/images/zapnito-screen-2.png
+image-two:
-image-three: /assets/images/zapnito-screen-4.png
+image-three:
-image-four: /assets/images/zapnito-screen-3.png
+image-four:
-image-five: /assets/images/zapnito-screen-5.png
+image-five:
 tech-cards:
   - img: /assets/images/rails-logo.png
     name: Ruby on Rails